rado84-github/convenience-bash-scripts/README.md

 If you have any questions, feel free to open an "issue" with your questions and I'll do my best to answer all of them.

 A big "thank you" to strasharo for making the scripts structured by directories as I initially wanted but didn't know how to do!

+## Ungrateful bunch

+# No matter where I share scripts to make the linux user's life easier, I receive curses and insults.
+So I'm not uploading anything anywhere anymore - enjoy the contents of this repository cuz it will never change!